 Two loaves of Tsoureki, greek brioche bread on a cloth towel on a cutting board.

-What is mastic?
+What is mastic?:

 What is mahlepi

 Mahlepi (Mahleb) is a spice made from the black cherry stone(Prunus mahaleb).
-It is used ground in small quantities to sharpen sweet foods and cakes.
-The flavor is similar to bitter almonds, cherry, and marzipan.
+It is ground in small quantities to sharpen sweet foods and cakes.
+The flavor is similar to bitter almonds, cherries, and marzipan.
+Whole or ground Mahlepi can be found in Greek and Middle Eastern food shops and online at Amazon and www.titanfoods.com.

 Here is what you need